 Winning the bid for the 1964 Olympics gave the Japanese an extra reason to buckle down and rebuild and revitalize urban infrastructures.
 They got the chance to show off their hard work to the world and showcase a new, shiny, modern, and pacifist Japan.
 The legacy of the 1964 Olympics was an efficient urban infrastructure, the new bullet train, some architectural prestige projects, and very importantly many new opportunities for the citizens of Japan to participate in sports in new sports accommodations and a renewed interest in sports as a way to live happy and healthy

-Many people have worked very hard to get everything done on time; venues needed to be built and renovated, the Olympic Village had to be constructed, infrastructures needed updating, people had to be trained, and many businesses large and small had to get ready for an enormous influx of (foreign) tourists.
+Many people have worked very hard to get everything done on time;, the Olympic Village had to be constructed, infrastructures needed updating, people had to be trained, and many businesses large and small had to get ready for an enormous influx of (foreign) tourists.

 Late 2019, things were looking good and everything was going according to schedule.
 And then, 2020 finally arrived when in January ominous news from China started to trickle through about a new and very contagious coronavirus.
 This unfolded in one of the largest pandemics of all times very quickly, and in March 2020 it became clear quite quickly that the Olympics couldn’t be held as scheduled.

 The Olympics are currently scheduled to be held in 2021 from Friday, July 23 until Sunday, August 8 (Olympics) and Tuesday, August 24 until Sunday, September 5 (Paralympics) while still retaining the name ‘Tokyo Olympics 2020’.
 In September 2020, it was announced that the Olympics will be held in 2021, no matter what the situation around the Coronavirus will be like at that moment.